syncfusion-content/flutter-docs/Flutter/sparkcharts/plotband.md

 ---
 layout: post
-title: Plotband in Flutter Spark Charts widget | Syncfusion
+title: Plot band in Flutter Spark Charts widget | Syncfusion
-description: Learn here all about Plotband feature of Syncfusion Spark Charts widget and more.
+description: Learn here all about Plot band feature of Syncfusion Spark Charts widget and more.
 platform: flutter
 control: Sparkline
 documentation: ug
 ---
-# Plotband in Flutter Spark Charts
+# Plot band in Flutter Spark Charts

 This feature is used to highlight a particular region in the spark charts along Y axis.